bgu-frontend/hw1_2025/README.md

     3. if you need to tag a new commit as the solution, first delete `git tag -d submission_hw1` or add `--force` to the previous commands.
 13. to test your submission, run the presubmission script (in github).
 A submission that does not pass the presubmission script, gets a 0 score automatically.
     1. For example: `bash presubmission.sh git@github.com:bgu-frontend/hw1_2025.git`
-14. It is recommended to add test to your code and it usually results in higher grades during the automatic testing.
+14. It is recommended to add tests to your code; it will usually result in higher grades during the automatic testing.
 See 'Playwright' below.

 ## AI
 Recommendation about using an AI assistant: You can ask questions and read the answers, but avoid copying them.
 Understand the details but write the code yourself.